a-sharifov/Dotnet.Aspire/README.md

 This repository serves to demonstrate the current capabilities of .NET Aspire.
-.NET Aspire is designed to improve the experience of building .NET cloud-native apps.

-- Orchestration: .NET Aspire provides features for running and connecting multi-project applications and their dependencies.
-- Components: .NET Aspire components are NuGet packages for commonly used services, such as Redis or Postgres, with standardized interfaces ensuring they connect consistently and seamlessly with your app.
-- Tooling: .NET Aspire comes with project templates and tooling experiences for Visual Studio and the dotnet CLI help you create and interact with .NET Aspire apps.

-## Purpose and Overview
+## Usage
-This repository aims to showcase the functionalities and potentials of .NET Aspire as of the current moment.
+To run the project, ensure you have the required version of .NET and Docker installed.
+The project can be launched like any other C# project.

+### Current Requirements :
+- .NET8.0 or up
+- Docker 25.0.2 or up

+## That is .NET Aspire

+.NET Aspire is an opinionated, cloud ready stack for building observable, production ready, distributed applications. .NET Aspire is delivered through a collection of NuGet packages that handle specific cloud-native concerns.

 ## Features
 - **Cloud-native Architecture**: .NET Aspire boasts a cloud-native architecture, making it easy to deploy and manage in Azure environments.
 - **Seamless Azure Deployment**: With .NET Aspire, deploying applications to Azure is a straightforward process, thanks to its integration with Azure services.
 - **Intuitive Dashboard**: The platform offers an intuitive and visually appealing dashboard, simplifying monitoring and management tasks.
 - **Built-in Telemetry**: OpenTelemetry integration provides built-in telemetry support, offering insights into application performance and behavior.
-- **Orchestration**: Orchestration in the language used to write other components of the program
+- **Orchestration**: Orchestration in the language used to write other components of the program.

-## Usage
-To run the project, ensure you have the required version of .NET and Docker installed.
-The project can be launched like any other C# project.

-### Current Requirements :

-- net8.0 or up
-- docker  25.0.2 or up
+- **Simple Add**: If you need add .NET Aspire in your project its so easy.

+## Example Dashboard .NET Aspire

 ## Current Status
 While .NET Aspire shows promise, it is still in its early stages.
 Some key points to note:
 - Limited toolset available currently
 - Potential as a web service orchestrator, akin to Azure or AWS, but still in a raw state
 - Encounters issues with startup and telemetry, typical of preview software

-## Future Prospects
-Despite its current limitations, .NET Aspire holds promise as a Docker-compose alternative for .NET projects.
-It offers easy integration for additional Docker containers in future releases.

 ## Additional Notes
 During the development process, several observations were made: